AmpersandJS/ampersand-state/README.md

 ### getAttributes `state.getAttributes([options, raw])`

 Returns a shallow copy of the state's attributes while only including the types (props, session, derived) specified by the `options` parameter.
 The desired keys should be set to `true` on `options` (`props`, `session`, `derived`) if attributes of that type should be returned by `getAttributes`.

 The second parameter, `raw`, is a boolean that specifies whether returned values should be the raw value or should instead use the getter associated with its data type.
+If you are using `getAttributes` to pass data to a template, most of the time you will not want to use the `raw` parameter, since you will want to take advantage of any built-in and custom data types on your state instance.

 ```javascript
 var Person = AmpersandState.extend({